tarruda/python-ush/README.rst

 Redirection
 -----------

-Redirecting stdin/stdout to files is also done with the `|` operator chained with strings representing the filename:
+Redirecting stdin/stdout to files is also done with the `|` operator, but chained with filenames instead of other `Command` instances:

->>> cat, echo = sh('cat', 'echo')
 >>> (ls | sort | '.stdout')()
 (0, 0)
 >>> str(cat('.stdout'))